 However we live in the real world, so while encouraged to be present for as many weeks as they can, colleagues are welcome to attend individual sessions, as long of course as they are there for the full two hours.

-We ask for payment in advance, with a 48-hour cancellation policy (no refunds after that).
-Zoom links will be shared with participants only once booked and paid.
+Zoom links for the live session and for the subsequent recording will be shared with participants only once booked and paid.

 These workshops include full, in-depth and live demonstrations of EMDR with a real personal issue.
 This can be a very powerful experience, both for the group and for the volunteer kindly offering themselves to work openly this way.

 While we find that participants value this opportunity, the experience can be triggering.
 For our part, we commit to doing our best to keep the workshop safe and contained.
 We correspondingly ask participants to take responsibility for their own responses, and to remain at all times open and respectful towards the processes and learnings that will unfold as the workshops proceed.

 By registering for an EMDR Focus workshop, and recognising that participation can involve both observation and personal experience of sometimes profound trauma processing, participants agree to take appropriate responsibility for their own emotional wellbeing, and to ensure they have access to any necessary therapeutic and/or supervisory support following the workshop.